( / )

 When to Plant

 Avoid the heat of the day when planting — plant in the early morning, late afternoon, or by the light of the moon.
-Plant outside after your average last frost in the Spring.
+Plant outside after your average last frost in the spring.

 When to Expect Blooms

-SWe're here for the foliage.
+We're here for the foliage.

 Water regularly and wait until the plant has matured around July to harvest leaves for dye.
-And ask us any questions along the way.